The Di\'osi-Penrose model of classical gravity predicts gravitationally induced entanglement

-In the previous section, we proved that the Di\'osi-Penrose dynamics is entangling and characterized under which circumstances we shall expect to observe GIE.
+\emph{Quality of GIE in the DP model} In the previous section, we proved that the Di\'osi-Penrose dynamics is entangling and characterized under which circumstances we shall expect to observe GIE.
 In this section, we study how much entanglement can be generated and for how long.
 For the sake of comparison with the standard proposals, we restrict ourselves to the configuration of Figure \ref{fig:horizontal}.
 A similar analysis can be made in the transversal scenario without much difficulty.

 We will assume that $H=0$, since in that case the equations of motion are easily integrated.
 This a usual approximation done in the analysis of the GIE experiments, and so the regime of validity is similar.
 Everything will work the same if $H\propto P$, but studying the case $H\propto P^2$ would require very involved numerical integration.